 9. Not being prepared for marriage

 A surprising number of couples of all ages have blamed not being prepared for married life for the demise of their relationship.
 Divorce rates are highest among couples in their 20s.
-Almost half the divorces occur in the first 10 years of marriage; especially high is the rate between the fourth and eighth anniversary.
+Almost half the divorces occur in the first 10 years of marriage; especially between the fourth and eighth anniversary.

 No marriage is easy.
 Even couples with the best intentions are sometimes unable to overcome their challenges and end up in court rooms.
 That’s why it’s important to address issues in your relationship early on.
 Don’t wait until they are beyond fixing.
 Practice kindness, make intimacy a priority, go on holidays and seek marriage counseling (even when things are fine) to preserve the health and longevity of your relationship.
 Try your very best before you decide that things are beyond your control and it is time to give up.
 That way you can have the peace of knowing you tried all of the alternatives before the big step.